 A cocktail style is also known as semi-formal dress code.
 This is a versatile style that works beautifully for drinks, sophisticated clubs, weddings, and parties of all kinds.
 The easiest way to pull this look together is by dressing up your little black dress with colorful accessories like a floral jacket, light shawl, or sparkly jewelry.
 Cocktail dresses are normally ¾ length, with a dressy look, and you can easily pair it with strappy sandals or a great pair of heels.

-To give you more cocktail dress inspiration, take a look at our previous post here.
+To give you more inspiration, take a look at our previous post on cocktail dresses here.

 A formal dress code can also be considered as black tie.
 When attending a formal event, dresses should be long, ankle length or longer.
 Consider formal attire as a chance for you to really glam it up.
 Think about an outfit that you would consider wearing to the Oscars.

 If you’re not a fan of long gowns, there is the option of choosing a semi formal dress instead.
 This style is great for formal occasions, but offers more dress styles.